Everyone is lonely. This is the truth.

 “Far from where?”

 This is one of my favorite anecdotes for it so beautifully illustrates that the more you are in touch with yourself, the less you feel the need to be in touch with others.
-The one who basks in the bliss of solitude dives in the inner ocean of tranquility.
+The one who basks in the bliss of solitude dives into the inner ocean of tranquility.
 Such a person is never far from herself.
 When you are close to yourself, you don’t feel lonely.
 And when loneliness walks out of your life, sadness does too.
 Birds of a feather flock together.